How to Get Unstuck, Declutter and Restart Your Life

 As you probably already know, the world doesn’t care about your feelings.
 It doesn’t give a damn about your intentions or what you could have done or should have done or would have done.
 Instead, it only pays attention to what you choose to do.

 Actions are real.
-And unfortunately, when you daydream all the time without taking any action, you are just thinking up of all these alternative realities for their emotional payload.
+Unfortunately, when you daydream all the time without taking any action, you are just thinking up of all these alternative realities for their emotional payload.
 You’re using them as a form of escape.

 Thankfully, there is one thing you can do that would enable you to pack so much more value in your daydreams.
 They don’t have to lead to a dead end.
 They don’t have to waste your time.
 They don’t have to just yield an empty and worthless emotional rush.
 (Source)

 By doing this one thing, you can use your daydreams to push you closer and closer to that life you desire.
-I’ll talk about this one simple solution at the end of this book.
+I’ll talk about this one simple solution at the book.

 4. You keep compare yourself to other people